ilonawillemse/Fish-tank/README.md

 # General idea

 - Fish
-    - [] swim in a fishtank.
+    - [x] swim in a fishtank.
-    - [] through swimming energy level goes down
+    - [x] through swimming energy level goes down
-    - [] energy can be obtained by eating algea.
+    - [x] energy can be obtained by eating algea.
-    - [] with energy fish can mate and bare children.
+    - [x] with energy fish can mate and bare children.
-    - [] fish die after a certain time stamp
+    - [x] fish die when no more energy

 - algea
     - [] can grow with light.
-    - [] number gets reduced by fish that eat algea.
+    - [x] number gets reduced by fish that eat algea.

 - input
     - [] light strenght
-    - [] starting algea density
+    - [x] starting algea density
-    - [] starting number of fish
+    - [x] starting number of fish

 - [] the more fish, the less light, the less algea.
-- [] the less algea the less food for the fish, so no mating.
+- [x] the less algea the less food for the fish, so no mating.

 - optional
-    - [] swim by boids model
     - [] different male and female fish for mating.
     - [] different species of fish
     - [] fish grow when they eat.